aearly1/Team-2/README.md

 Request type: POST
 Request Body:
 {
-    "recieverID": "5fdde841c77a572248510f5c",
+    "sendingRequestTo": "Ali",
-    "slotID": "5fdfc265685d492a48fbd303"
+    "slotID": "5fe492c9783a150ac4c7d873",
+    "dayForWhichINeedAReplacement": "2021-12-20T10:10:00.000Z"
 }
 Response: Returns a mongoose record representing the newly created request.
 Example:
 {
-    "_id": "5fdfcf033bfc780d309539d1",
-    "senderID": "5fdf4d1574d9742bd8705f42",
-    "recieverID": "5fdde841c77a572248510f5c",
-    "requestType": "replacement",
-    "status": "pending",
-    "replacementSlot": "5fdfc265685d492a48fbd303",
-    "__v": 0
+    "Request sent by": "Shaka",
+    "Request sent to": "Ali",
+    "Type of request": "Replacement request",
+    "Status": "Pending",
+    "Slot to be replaced": {
+        "startTime": "2020-12-20T10:10:00.000Z",
+        "endTime": "2020-12-20T10:11:30.000Z",
+        "course taught in slot": "CSEN701: Embedded Systems", "staff member teaching slot": "Shaka",
+        "slotLocation": "H14"
+    },
-}
+    "Date of replacement": "2021-12-20T10:10:00.000Z" }

-NOTES:
-In order to replace a staff member for the ENTIRE day and not just a single slot, you will call this route for EVERY single slot of the day.

-"recieverID" is the object ID assigned by mongoose when the staff member object was created and placed in the staff member collection.
-It represents the staff member that the raplacement request is being sent to.
+NOTES (PLEASE READ VERRRRRRRRRRYYYYYY IMPORTANT!!!!!!!!!!!!!!!!):

-"slotID" and "replacementSlot" are the object ID assigned by mongoose when the slot object was created and placed in the slot collection.
-They represent the object id of the slot that te academic member is trying to find a replacement for.
+"slotID" is the object ID assigned by mongoose when the slot object was created and placed in the slot collection.
+It represents the object id of the slot that the academic member wants to find a replacement for

+THE SLOTID WILL DIFFER EVERYTIME YOU SEED THE DATABASE.
+THERE IT WONT ALWAYS BE "5fdf4da964feaf10444d8c26".
+CHECK THE DATABASE FOR THE CORRECT SLOTID OF ONE OF SLOTS BEING TAUGHT BY TA SHAKA.

 ---------------------------------------------------------------------------------